 Q. Rube Goldberg drew 50,000+ cartoons, but it’s said he never made any of those overly complicated contraptions featured in many of them.
 Did your grandfather tinker and build as so many engineers do?

-A. According to a recent interview that I heard of Rube and my grandmother Irma, my grandmother said Rube was hopeless around the house and he couldn’t even change a lightbulb.
+A. According to an interview that I heard of Rube and my grandmother Irma, my grandmother said Rube was hopeless around the house and he couldn’t even change a lightbulb.
 I think all of his tinkering took place in his mind then made its way into his drawings.
 In fact, I remember spending afternoons at the beach house when I as a kid trying to put together model toy kits (that you can even still today find on Ebay) from his drawings and neither he nor I could build them.

 Q. Your grandfather won the Pulitzer Prize for his political cartoons, but he also encouraged his sons – your dad and uncle – to change their surnames.
 Can you tell us about that?